A Spear, a Chief and a Bishop

 John COGHLAN, a gold town and Puckapunyal

-Once again, as in a previous blog post, What’s in a Name?, I was bamboozled by a Victorian place-name containing the word ‘Spring’.
-This time it was ‘Spring Creek’, the wedding venue of my great grandparents, John COGHLAN (c1836-1904) and Ellen QUINLAN (c1843-1905) who married there in 1869.
-Here’s a reminder of how the couple READ MORE
+Once again, as in a previous blog post, What’s in a Name?, I was bamboozled by a Victorian place-name.
+This time it was ‘Spring Creek’.
+Spring Creek was the wedding venue of my great grandparents, John COGHLAN (c1836-1904) and Ellen QUINLAN (c1843-1905).
+They married there in 1869.
+Here’s a reminder of how the couple (highlighted) READ MORE

 Me, Dad and the Olympic Games